Batch Query Processing and Optimization for Agentic Workflows: Introduction

 \section{Introduction}

-Large Language Models (LLMs) and agentic workflows~\cite{gao2025searchagent, jin2025searchr1trainingllmsreason} are increasingly employed to address complex tasks in data analytics and decision making.
+Large Language Models (LLMs) and agentic workflows~\cite{gao2025beyond, jin2025search} are increasingly employed to address complex tasks in data analytics and decision making.
 An \emph{agentic LLM workflow} is a goal-driven sequence of operations involving multiple LLM invocations, potentially with different models, prompts, and roles, that collaborate to produce a final result.
-Such workflows typically require multi-step reasoning, tool use, pipelined execution, and are often orchestrated by human users or specialized planning LLMs~\cite{wei2023chainofthoughtpromptingelicitsreasoning,lewis2021retrievalaugmentedgenerationknowledgeintensivenlp,yao2023reactsynergizingreasoningacting,schick2023toolformerlanguagemodelsteach}.
-Recent work has further explored multi-agent composition and simulations to model sophisticated scenarios (e.g., negotiation, or market dynamics), which amplifies both structural complexity and computational demand~\cite{wu2023autogenenablingnextgenllm,gao2024agentscopeflexiblerobustmultiagent,park2023generativeagentsinteractivesimulacra,langgraph2024}.
+Such workflows typically require multi-step reasoning, tool use, pipelined execution, and are often orchestrated by human users or specialized planning LLMs~\cite{wei2022chain,lewis2020retrieval,yao2022react,schick2023toolformer}.
+Recent work has further explored multi-agent composition and simulations to model sophisticated scenarios (e.g., negotiation, or market dynamics), which amplifies both structural complexity and computational demand~\cite{wu2024autogen,gao2025agentscope,park2024generative,langgraph}.
+Consider a data analytics assistant that investigates anomalous revenue drops (Figure~\ref{fig:intro}).
+A lead \emph{planner} delegates to: a \textit{searcher} to retrieve aggregated data, an \textit{analyzer} to run attribution, a \textit{connector} to correlate product events, incident tickets, and release notes, and an \textit{editor} to synthesize hypotheses with evidence and counterfactual checks.
+The workflow fans out into many retrieval-and-summarize calls over overlapping contexts, repeatedly drafts/refines common SQL queries (e.g., weekly revenue by SKU) and API calls (e.g., fetching and parsing news), and then aggregates results.
+At scale, tens to hundreds of investigations may run concurrently, with frequent LLM calls, prompt reuse, and intermediate summaries.
+In practice, batch analytics queries are common~\cite{zheng2023judging,hou2024bridging, zhuge2024agent}: the same workflow may be replicated across different markets, product lines, or time frames, reusing query templates and agentic workflow structures but contextualized with different data insights.